cal-poly-dxhub/eCR-semantic-interoperability/README.md

 - **Review and update any Python XML parsing logic if necessary** (e.g., in `test.py`) — If your downstream code relies on a specific XML structure, ensure it is compatible with your updated prompt.
 In many cases, minor additions to the prompt won't break parsing logic, but significant structural changes might require updates.
 - **Communicate the updated fields to your validation team** so they can adjust the golden template and business rules

-#### Steps:

-1. **Create a Golden Template**

-   a. **Draft Business Rules for Interpreting Soft Attributes**

-   - Define when a person is considered currently pregnant
-   - Specify when to use 'Null' or other default values
-   - Establish criteria for valid occupation and travel history entries

-   b. **Test Known/Annotated ECR's**

-   - Use 5+ example data elements containing free-form text describing soft attributes
-   - Run them through the inference script as it currently stands
-   - Markup where inferences are correct/incorrect per business rules

-   c. **Adjust LLM Prompts and Hard-Coded Outputs**

-   - Modify prompts in the script based on defined business rules
-   - Adjust any hard-coded outputs to align with business requirements

-   d. **Validate with Real, Unseen ECR's**

-   - Use 10+ real, unseen ECR's and run through the inference script
-   - Manually verify the inference results against the business rules
-   - Markup where inferences are correct/incorrect
-   - Make additional adjustments as needed

-   e. **Consider Multi-Category Content**

-   - Pay special attention to sections with strong additive scores
-   - Determine if content with significant secondary matches requires special processing
-   - Adjust inference rules for content that spans multiple categories

 ## Known Bugs/Concerns